madisongill/MICB475_25W1_Team1/Team_Meetings/Feb_10.md

   * Draw from literature that focuses on gut microbiome differences in other major disease
 * Hypothesis
 * Aims
+  * Look at diversity differences
-  * Look at taxonomic differences
+  * Look at composition differences
   * Look at functional differences
 * Approach
 * Metrics